This blog post was originally published on November 20th, 2020 and has been updated.

 - Resources page—Check out the latest and greatest resources for Field Maps such as Discovery Paths, blog articles, and help documentation.

-- YouTube playlist—Watch the latest Field Maps videos from this curated playlist.
+- Esri Video playlist—Watch the latest Field Maps videos from this curated playlist.

 - Field Maps Community—Join the conversation and ask question on the Field Maps Community page.